NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

                             Default is today.
   -s, --sourceFolder=SOURCE_FOLDER
-                            source folder in the format /path/to/folder -t, --targetFolder=TARGET_FOLDER
+                            source folder in the format /path/to/folder
+      --targetFolder=TARGET_FOLDER
+                            target folder in the format /path/to/folder.
+                            This is the destination folder used when no other destination folders are specified.
+      --targetForIngestionFolder=TARGET_FOR_INGESTION_FOLDER
+                            target for-ingestion folder in the format /path/to/folder --targetPostProcessedFolder=TARGET_POST_PROCESSED_FOLDER
+                            target post-processed folder in the format /path/to/folder --targetPreProcessingFolder=TARGET_PRE_PROCESS_FOLDER
-                            target folder in the format /path/to/folder -r, --forReviewFolder=FOR_REVIEW_FOLDER
+                            target pre-processing folder in the format /path/to/folder --numberOfThreads=<numberOfThreads>
+                            Number of threads when running operations in parallel.
+                            The default is 1.
+  -r, --forReviewFolder=FOR_REVIEW_FOLDER
                             for-review folder in the format /path/to/folder

 Options:
   -c, --createDestination   Whether destination (or target) folders will be created.
                             Default is no creation (false).
-  -m, --moveFiles           Whether files will be moved or copied.
+      --moveFiles           Whether files will be moved or copied.
                             Default is copy (false).
-  -n, --moveOrCopyEvenIfNoRosettaDoneFile
+      --moveOrCopyEvenIfNoRosettaDoneFile
                             Whether the move or copy takes place even if there is no Rosetta done file.
                             The Rosetta done files is a file with a titleCode of 'done'.
                             Default is no move or copy unless there IS a Rosetta done file (false).
+      --parallelizeProcessing
+                            Run operations in parallel (if possible).
+                            Operations that have components that can run in parallel currently are:
+                                --preProcess
   -h, --help                Display a help message.
+      --verbose               Include verbose output
 ```

 See the *Parameters* section for a discussion of the different parameters used.